 Yoker Housing Association Limited (the Association) aims to provide an excellent service to all its customers.
-However, there are times when we do not always achieve this and fall short of the standards we wish to attain.
-When customers are unhappy with any aspect of our service, we want to deal with these issues as quickly as possible and find an effective solution.
+However, there are times when we do not always get things right and fall short of the standard that we wish to achieve.
+When customers are unhappy with an aspect of our service, we want to deal with these issues as quickly as possible and find an effective solution.

-When handling complaints, the Association aims to make it as simple as possible for tenants and other customers to tell us about their concerns, and for us to inform them of what we are doing to resolve them.

-To ensure that a customer complaint can be dealt with as effectively as possible, all Association staff have received important training in relation to dealing with complaints.
+When handling complaints, the Association aims to make it as easy as possible for tenants and other customers to let us know why they are unhappy and for us to inform them of what we are doing to resolve their issues.
+To ensure that a customer complaint can be dealt with as effectively as possible, all staff employed by the Association have received important training in relation to dealing with complaints.